Bourne Again Shell

-The typical shebang-headline for a shellscript that is specifically written for Bash is:
+The typical shebang-headline for a shell script that is specifically written for Bash is:

-Bourne Again Shell will most likely be available as executable /bin/bash if the target system for runnning the script is a GNU/Linux in regular service operation (meaning, not in a rescue system or initramfs).
+Bourne Again Shell will most likely be available as executable /bin/bash if the target system for running the script is a GNU/Linux in regular service operation (meaning, not in a rescue system or initramfs).
 A notable exception are container environments, where Bash (or any shell executable for that matter) could have been omitted to save space or reduce complexity.

 On systems where Bash is available but optional, for example FreeBSD, a Shebang line as follows could be used: